mars-sim/mars-sim/README_3.1.0-p10.md

 - Install the latest Java JRE or JDK on your machine.
   (See README.md from https://github.com/mars-sim/mars-sim)

-- Download the mars-sim package available in 3 editions, namely, Batch, Debian or Jar editions.
+- Download the mars-sim package available in 4 editions, namely, Batch, Debian, Jar and Headless Jar editions.

 ---------------------------------------------------------------------